October 31, 2020 5 min read

 We'll update the grid and course descriptions below as new material is released.

 Physical Science builds upon the basic principles established in our Introductory Science, with a focus on chemistry, physics and astronomy.
 If the student has not taken our Introductory Science course, it is highly recommended that s/he have formal science experience prior to taking this course.
-Physical Science is a video-based curriculum with a Level A Workbook formatted for younger students (approximately ages 8 to 11) or Level B Workbook formatted for older students (approximately ages 11 to 14).
+Physical Science is a video-based curriculum with a Level A Workbook formatted for younger students (ages 8 to 11) or Level B Workbook formatted for older students (ages 9 to 12).
 The course is scheduled over 35 weeks, with 3 video lessons per week.
 Compared to our Introductory Science course, Physical Science expects a slightly higher reading level for the Level A and Level B students and for the Level B students also expects the ability to do basic two-digit-number addition and subtraction.

 Unearthing the Bible is a unique mix of archaeology, history, social studies, and apologetics, recommended for grades 3-8.
 By studying the field of archaeology, students will learn that the history recorded in the Bible is confirmed by the history found in the ground.
 It is a video-based curriculum that includes a PDF workbook and answer key.
 While the level of difficulty is best suited for 3rd to 8th grades, we believe the content of the class is of interest and beneficial to older students (even whole families) and so the class could possibly be used for 9th to 12th grade as a quarter elective or partial credit.
 The 39 lessons of Unearthing the Bible are presented in an 8-week schedule.